drkplaya777/learn_tdd/deploy_tools/fun_facts.md

 # TDD Facts
 -----------

+* **We usually say it's better to test behaviour, not implemetation details; test what happens, not how you do it.**

 * **A benefit of having tests is they allow you to remember why you wrote code a certain way.
 You may forget why some code works the way it does, looking at your tests could help jog your memory.
 That's why it's import to name your test verbosely.
 Your tests express what your requriements are of a particular class or function**

 * **A `fixture` in testing is a way to tidy up between tests.
 It's code that run each time before a test runs**